A physician by trade, Sir Hans Sloane was also a collector of objects from around the world.

 Sloane the collector

-Sloane's career as a collector really began in 1687 when he sailed for Jamaica as physician to the colony's new Governor, the Duke of Albemarle.
+Sloane's career as a collector really began in 1687 when he sailed for Jamaica, then an English colony, as physician to the colony's new Governor, the Duke of Albemarle.
+It was enslaved men, women and children from West Africa who made Jamaica profitable through their labour, as the English began importing them in greater and greater numbers in the late 17th century.
 Sloane worked as a doctor on slave plantations and, with assistance from both English planters and enslaved West Africans – Akan men and women mainly from present-day Ghana and Cote d'Ivoire – assembled a collection of 800 plant specimens, as well as animals and curiosities.

 These would form the basis for his encyclopedic work of natural history, A Voyage to the Islands Madera, Barbados, Nieves, S Christophers and Jamaica (2 vols, 1707–1725).

-On returning from the Caribbean, Sloane married Elizabeth Langley Rose, heiress to sugar plantations in Jamaica, profits from which contributed substantially to his ability to collect in the ensuing years, in addition to his medical income.
+On returning from the Caribbean, Sloane married Elizabeth Langley Rose, heiress to sugar plantations in Jamaica worked by enslaved people, profits from which contributed substantially to his ability to collect in the ensuing years, in addition to his medical income.

 Sloane built up his vast collections in the decades after Jamaica through two principal means.
 He absorbed complete collections made by others, often friends such as William Charlton (Courten) (1642–1702) and James Petiver (d.
 1718).